neurobagel/documentation/docs/data_models/dictionaries.md

 ### Diagnosis

-Terms from the [SNOMED-CT ontology](https://browser.ihtsdotools.org/) for clinical diagnosis.
+Terms for clinical diagnosis are from the [SNOMED-CT ontology](https://browser.ihtsdotools.org/).
-Terms from the National Cancer Institute Thesaurus for healthy control status.
+Terms for healthy control status are from the National Cancer Institute Thesaurus.

 ```json hl_lines="10-11 13 15-16 19-20"
 {